RuneKR/recruit-wp/README.md

 -	CSS

 # Submitting Assignment
 Feel free to create a public GitHub repo or private GitHub repo where you invite runekr.
-He can give access to the right tower members.
+He can give access to the right people.